Skip to content

 Optional Tasks

-Optional tasks only run when explicitly activated:
+Optional tasks only run when explicitly activated by a preceding robot:

 network = RobotLab.create_network(name: "router") do